 Liberty Mutual Insurance Company is one of the largest insurance companies in the United States.
-Founded in 1912, Liberty has 50,000 employees and is ranked 72nd by Fortune 500, reporting over $2 billion in profits in 2019.
+Founded in 1912, Liberty has 50,000 employees and is ranked 72nd in the Fortune 500.
+In 2023, Liberty had just over $50 billion in annual consolidated revenue.
 It is the 8th largest auto insurance company in Maryland, holding 3.29% of the market share.

-Our accident alwyes see a lot of Liberty Mutual insurance claims.
+Our accident lawyers see a lot of Liberty Mutual insurance claims.
 This insurer offers so many different types of policies: car insurance, home insurance, and workers’ compensation insurance, and so forth.

 Below, our car accident lawyers discuss their experiences with Liberty Mutual and help you better understand expected settlement compensation payouts in cases similar to yours.

 Commonly Asked Questions

 We have handled a lot of car accident and other serious injury claims against this insurance company.
 If you have a potential claim with this insurer, call us now at 800-553-8082 or get a free online consultation.

 What is it like to settle a car accident claim with Liberty Mutual?

 Liberty Mutual’s sales pitch is responsibility, as in “we take responsibility.”
 Historically, there was truth to this.
 Liberty Mutual was more reasonable than most insurance companies, at least in attorney-represented cases.
 But in recent years, possibly after it purchased Safeco Insurance, the company appears to have changed.